The Duke and Duchess of Cambridge joined the Queen and other members of the British Royal Family for Easter Sunday service at St. George’s Chapel.

 The Duchess looked elegant today in her dove grey ensemble from Alexander McQueen which she first wore for an Easter Sunday church service at St. Andrews Cathedral in Sydney during the Royal Tour of Australia in April 2014.

-The custom coat has a silhouette is based off a design from an earlier Alexander McQueen collection.
+The custom coat has a silhouette based on a design from an earlier Alexander McQueen collection.
 The tailored coat has a funnel neck, concealed front fastening, structured shoulders, cropped sleeves, inset pockets to the sides, a rear vent and a straight hem.
-It is made from a acetate/rayon blend and originally retailed for about US$2,400.
+It is made from a acetate/rayon blend.

 Kate again teamed the coat with her grey Jane Taylor ‘Lupin’ velour felt teardrop beret.